Praxbind 2.5 g/50 mL solution for injection/infusion

 • coagulation factor concentrates, such as prothrombin complex concentrates (PCCs, e.g. 3 factor and 4 factor), activated PCCs (aPCCs) and recombinant factor VIIa.

-• other anticoagulants (e.g. thrombin inhibitors other than dabigatran, Factor Xa inhibitors including low-molecular weight heparin, vitamin K-antagonists, heparin).
+• other anticoagulants (e.g. thrombin inhibitors other than dabigatran, factor Xa inhibitors including low-molecular weight heparin, vitamin K-antagonists, heparin).
 Thus idarucizumab will not reverse the effects of other anticoagulants.

-There are no data for the use of Praxbind in pregnant women.
+There are no data for the use of idarucizumab in pregnant women.
 Reproductive and developmental toxicity studies have not been performed, given the nature and the intended clinical use of the medicinal product.
 Praxbind may be used during pregnancy, if the expected clinical benefit outweighs the potential risks.

 No adverse reactions have been identified.

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via:

 Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store